markkeybuilds/changelogs/flos/README.md

 - wipe system (if you are using vanilla builds with gapps)
 - Flash latest firmware based on your region
 - Flash ROM
-- Flash [GApps](https://sourceforge.net/projects/nikgapps/files/Releases/NikGapps-R/18-Oct-2021/) (optional if using vanilla build)
+- Flash GApps or MicroG (optional for vanilla build / GAPPS user doesn't need this)
 - Format DATA (make sure to backup important files first)
 - Flash magisk (optional)
 - Reboot